syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Header-customization.md

 {% highlight html %}

-  **[HTML]**

     <div id="accordion" style="width: 400px">
     <h3>
         <a href="#">Orubase</a></h3>
     <div>  <!-- add accordion contents here to load contents under this header -->
-        Orubase is the only mobile application development framework built, especially for developing complex line-of-business mobile applications targeting iOS, Android, and Windows Phone platforms in the shortest possible timeframe.
+        Orubase is the only mobile application development framework built especially for developing complex line-of-business mobile applications targeting iOS, Android, and Windows Phone platforms in the shortest possible timeframe.
     </div>
     <h3>
         <a href="#">WinRTXAML</a></h3>